hostjane/hostjane.github.io/_pages/getting-started.md

 Please contact us or submit a DMCA takedown request as provided in section #2 of the [Acceptable Use Policy](https://www.hostjane.com/legal/use-policy/) concerning copyright violation.

-Any filed notice of infringement must be sent to copyright at hostjane dot com and contain the following elements:
+<span class="blue">Any filed notice of infringement must be sent to copyright at hostjane dot com and contain the following elements:</span>

 1. A physical or electronic signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed;
 2. Identification of the copyrighted work claimed to have been infringed, or if multiple copyrighted words at a single site are covered by a single notification, a representative list of such works at that site;